-Seneca Park Zoo is home to one male sandhill crane who joined the Zoo in July 2019.
+Seneca Park Zoo is home to one male sandhill crane who joined the Zoo in July 2019 and one female who joined him in September of 2022.
 Their habitat can be found in the Rocky Coasts area.

 Sandhill cranes are omnivorous.
 Seeds, plant tubers, grains, berries, insects, worms, mice, snakes, lizards, frogs and crayfish comprise their diet.
 Unlike other wading birds, sandhill cranes do not fish.

 International Union for Conservation of Nature (IUCN) Red List status